QubesOS/qubes-doc/system/gui.md

 It is important that user knows which AppVM a given window belongs to.
 This prevents a rogue AppVM from painting a window pretending to belong to other AppVM or dom0 and trying to steal, for example, passwords.

 In Qubes, a custom window decorator is used that paints a colourful frame (the colour is determined during AppVM creation) around decorated windows.
 Additionally, the window title always starts with **[name of the AppVM]**.
-If a window has a *override_redirect* attribute, meaning that it should not be treated by a window manager (typical case is menu windows), *qubes_guid* draws a two-pixel colourful frame around it manually.
+If a window has an *override_redirect* attribute, meaning that it should not be treated by a window manager (typical case is menu windows), *qubes_guid* draws a two-pixel colourful frame around it manually.

 Clipboard sharing implementation
 --------------------------------